DionneSpaltman/DataScienceInAction/README.md

 - How many articles should we roughly get from our query?
 What query should we use?
 - Which BERTopic model should we ideally use?
 Right now, we chose the Wikipedia model, but the model card is very unclear about how to use it.

-So in order we do:
+So in order we do (?):
 1. Download from pyalex (do some data exploration)
 2. Do the topic modelling to calculate the embeddings (so then you have the vectors).
 We use only the abstracts for this!
 3. Semantic similiarity analysis
 4. Content-based Recommendation system

+Options:
+- Topic Modelling
+- Text Summarization
+- Entity Recognition
+- Content-Based Recommendation System
+- Semantic Similiarity Analysis
+- Document Classification

 ## **Objectives of the Project**